dbrewster42/poker-ui/README.md

 # TODO
-create separate handle change for booleans/checkboxes playerInfo not displaying
+1. create separate handle change for booleans/checkboxes

+2. should other player's betOptions be displayed for me? (displayed when not user's turn)